atroxaper/p6-LogP6/README.md

 }
 ```

 It is all we need.
-Now we can write `LogP6` configuration.
-In `Perl 6`:
+Now we can write the `LogP6` configuration.
+In `Raku`:

 ```perl6
 use MyDBModule;